Screening for coronary heart disease

 Although mortality from coronary heart disease (CHD) has fallen substantially in many countries, CHD remains the leading cause of death in adults in developed countries and is a rapidly increasing cause of death for adults in developing countries.
 (See "Epidemiology of coronary heart disease".)

 There is considerable interest in the diagnosis of CHD when patients are still asymptomatic and prior to the development of hard endpoints (eg, myocardial infarction, sudden cardiac arrest), which are associated with significant morbidity and mortality.
 However, questions persist regarding the appropriateness and cost effectiveness of screening for CHD along with the optimal approach to screening.
 This is largely due to the lack of evidence that screening for CHD can improve outcomes more than obtaining a CHD risk assessment and implementing appropriate primary preventive measures aimed at known CHD risk factors.
-(See "Estimation of cardiovascular risk in an individual patient without known cardiovascular disease".)

 The issues surrounding screening for CHD will be reviewed here, with particular emphasis on the effectiveness of available screening methodologies.
 Screening for CHD in patients with diabetes, generally a higher-risk population, is discussed in detail separately.
 (See "Screening for coronary heart disease in patients with diabetes mellitus".)